Openness Factor

 Translucenttranslucent - 1% openness (privacy)

-A light colored privacy fabric will light up the interior during the day while maintaining privacy. urban areas, bathrooms, |
+A light colored privacy fabric will light up the interior during the day while maintaining privacy. urban areas, bathrooms, bedrooms |

 Blackout0% openness (opaque)